Table of Contents

 Limited Customization Options

-Budget guitars may not offer as many customization options compared to high-end models.
-This standardization can help streamline production and reduce costs.
+Budget guitars may not offer as many customization options as high-end models.
+However, standardization can help streamline production and reduce costs.

 Lower Profit Margins